 - Day 3: City Hall and Östermalm

-- More things to do in Stockholm
+- Other things to do in Stockholm

-- How many days in Stockholm?
+- How many days are needed to see Stockholm?

 I've put it together in such a way that it has four full days of things to do in Stockholm, but of course, you can also move some of the activities around depending on when you arrive and leave again.
 We actually had more like three days in Stockholm as we arrived by noon and left in the afternoon on our last day.